buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 **Output**: We keep our current behavior and detect the `os` and `architecture` from the daemon.
 Because there is `target` that matches the daemon `os/arch` the builder is being built.

-Using `--target` flag against the daemon with a different platform

-TODO check if this is possible!

 <!--
 ```bash
 pack builder create <builder> --config ./builder.toml --target linux/arm64